 More Panama City Beach Tips

-The beach obviously is the main attraction here, and much of your day could involve sand, surf and sunshine.
+- Consider Some of the Area Attractions.
+The beach obviously is the main attraction here, and much of your day could involve sand, surf, and sunshine.
 But the area has developed a host of other attractions.
 You'll need to decide which merit your time and money.
 Consider 10 attractions in Panama City Beach.

 - All Florida Beaches are Open to the Public.
 While you can't cross private property to enter a beach, the state of Florida provides public access points.
 Once on the beach, you're free to walk anywhere you like.
 Along a 27-mile stretch of coastline, you'll find 100 public access points in Panama City Beach.
 They're numbered and clearly marked.
 Keep that in mind as you book accommodations.
 You don't need a beachfront room for daily access to the beach.

 - Sunburn Ruins Vacations.
 Many a Florida vacationer has eagerly run to the beach, spread out a towel, and ruined his trip within an hour or so.
 Florida sunlight is direct and will bring sunburn quickly, especially in the summer months.
 Invest in quality sunblock and use it regularly.
 It's the cheapest form of Florida travel insurance available over the counter.